Superman in Cleveland

-Today, it hangs in the Cleveland Public Library and will remain there through the end of the year as part of “Superman: From Cleveland to Krypton,” an exhibition that explores the Cleveland roots of the superhero’s two creators, Jerry Siegel and Joe Shuster.
+Today, it hangs in the Cleveland Public Library and will remain there through March 31, 2018, as part of “Superman: From Cleveland to Krypton,” an exhibition that explores the Cleveland roots of the superhero’s two creators, Jerry Siegel and Joe Shuster.
 The two men grew up in the city’s Glenville neighborhood and created Superman in 1938 while they were still teenagers.

 “Jerry and Joe used to go to this library all the time,” says Brad Ricca, the Cleveland-based author of Super Boys, a book about the lives of Siegel and Shuster. “[They] would check out their books and sit in this actual room the exhibit is in and hash out this character.”